surahman/MCQ-Platform/pkg/http/graph/resolvers/README.md

 }
 ```

+_Response:_ A success response containing a confirmation message and the `quiz id.

 #### Delete

 Only the authors of a quiz may mark it as deleted.
 Once deleted, a quiz will be set to unpublished and will no longer